Cray-HPE/docs-csm/operations/network/management_network/backup_custom_configurations.md

 - Access to the switches.

-If you are doing a fresh install of CSM but previously had a different version of CSM installed, then you will need to backup/restore certain switch configurations after the switch has been wiped.
+If doing a fresh install of CSM when a different version of CSM was previously installed, then it is necessary to backup/restore certain switch configurations after the switch has been wiped.

 The backup needs to be done before wiping the switch.